 - How you can shrink your soccer cleats

 - If it is safe to shrink your soccer cleats

-First, we look at the different types of soccer cleats and then on to the solutions to solve your problem.
+First, we look at the different types of soccer cleats and then the solutions to solve your problem.

 understanding Soccer Cleats

-Soccer cleats have been around since 1887 and were introduced by Charles Goodyear Jr., a member of Harvard’s football team.
+Soccer cleats have been around since 1887 and were introduced by Charles Goodyear Jr., a Harvard football team member.

 They can be made from synthetic or natural materials, and come in various styles, depending on the player’s preference and position played on the field.